rameerez/api_keys/README.md

 mount ApiKeys::Engine => '/settings/api-keys'
 ```

-The dashboard provides an easy way for your users to:
+Now your users can:
 - self-issue new API keys
-- set expiration dates for keys
+- set expiration dates
-- choose permission scopes for keys
+- attach scopes / permissions to individual keys
-- add and edit the name of keys,
+- add and edit the key names
-- revoke keys
+- revoke instantly
-- see the status of all keys
+- see the status of all their keys

 It provides an UI with everything you'd expect from an API keys dashboard, working right out of the box: